kitlangton/rails_on_rails/README.md

-## 8 Hour Sprint: The Rails on Rails app

 # [Rails on Rails](https://damp-tundra-99936.herokuapp.com/stop/107<Paste>) (It's on a free Heroku tier, so don't be afraid to nudge it a few times)

+## The 8 Hour Challenge

 The backend / frontend for a NJ Transit geolocation enabled departure & arrival time app.
-Created from 11AM to 7:30 PM on Wednesday March 23rd, 2016.
+Created from 11AM to 7:30 PM on Wednesday March 23rd, 2016 for the [Viking Code School](http://www.vikingcodeschool.com).

 ### Stack